Broadband frequency filters with quantum dot chains: Introduction

 First, while for macroscale theories, only average quantities were relevant, among the notable contributions in the study of nanoscale systems was stochastic thermodynamics~\cite{seifert2012a}, where an entropy production can be associated even to individual trajectories.
 This is quantified by the fluctuation theorem (FT)~\cite{crooks1999a,esposito2010c,utsumi2010a,golubev2011a} which relates the probabilities for trajectories with positive entropy production with those for the reversed trajectories with negative entropy production.
 While on average this merely implies that the average entropy production is positive, the FT also bounds the ratio of currents and their fluctuations, thus having practical relevance also for the reliability of nanomachines~\cite{pietzonka2018a}.
-Such thermodynamic uncertainty relations (TURs) have been universally established for rate equations obeying detailed- balance~\cite{barato2015a,pietzonka2016a,gingrich2016a,horowitz2017a}, in the linear-response regime~\cite{macieszczak2018a,guarnieri2019a}, for harmonic systems~\cite{saryal2019a}, generalized Langevin equations~\cite{dechant2018a,busiello2019a}, and for driven systems~\cite{barato2018a,koyuk2018a,koyuk2020a,vanvu2020a}.
-Their predictions are accessible in simulated~\cite{marsland2019a} or real experiments~\cite{friedman2020a,pal2020a}.
+Such thermodynamic uncertainty relations (TURs) have been universally established for rate equations obeying detailed- balance~\cite{barato2015a,pietzonka2016a,gingrich2016a}, in the linear-response regime~\cite{macieszczak2018a,guarnieri2019a}, for harmonic systems~\cite{saryal2019a}, generalized Langevin equations~\cite{dechant2018a,busiello2019a}, and for driven systems~\cite{barato2018a,koyuk2018a,koyuk2020a,vanvu2020a}.
+Their predictions are accessible in simulated~\cite{marsland2019a} or real experiments~\cite{friedman2020a,pal2020a} and their finite-time versions~\cite{horowitz2017a} are for example useful to estimate the entropy production~\cite{manikandan2020a}.
 Recently, it has been shown that looser versions of them only rely on the existence of an FT symmetry~\cite{timpanaro2019a,hasegawa2019a}.
 Thus, we consider this class of uncertainty relations as most general, since it includes the other limits.
 This also implies that the other bounds can be broken in regimes that they are not intended for.

 Second, while in classical thermodynamics the energy content of the wall can in many circumstances be neglected, this is seldomly true for open quantum systems.
 Only in the extreme weak-coupling limit one can neglect the energy contained in the interaction, such that energy changes in the reservoirs are accompanied by corresponding negative energy changes in the system and vice versa, leading to Pauli-type rate equations~\cite{schaller2014}.
 Beyond the weak-coupling limit, the required methods are more involved and the proper definition of heat and work is often more subtle~\cite{campisi2011a,esposito2015b,perarnau_llobet2018a}.
 However, for stationary electronic transport a consistent thermodynamic picture can be established also beyond the weak-coupling regime.